WHO IS AARON?

-Aaron Dolman (he/him) is a drummer, composer and bandleader born and based in Tiohtià:ke/Montréal who has emerged as a distinct and imaginative voice in the city's creative music scene.
+Aaron Dolman (he/him) is a Canadian drummer, composer and bandleader born and based in Montreal who has emerged as a distinct and imaginative voice in the city's creative music scene.

-Aaron's debut album, Nostalgia and Other Fantasies, was released in November of 2019.
-Inspired by the feelings of nostalgia that are stirred up when sifting through old family photos or driving through the Canadian prairies, Aaron weaves together two of his great musical loves—Folk and Jazz—to create songs that sway between evocative melodies, engaging improvisations and delicate soundscapes.
-The album features his 5-piece chamber-folk ensemble, which includes Caitlin Smith on viola, Zacharie Bachand and Marcus Savard-Lowry on acoustic and electric guitars, and Mathieu McConnell on bass.
-LISTEN to the album or WATCH the album trailer.
+Nostalgia and Other Fantasies, Aaron's debut album, was released in November of 2019.
+With this introductory offering, Aaron weaves together two of his great musical loves — Folk and Jazz — to create pieces that sway between evocative melodies, dynamic improvisations and delicate soundscapes.
+The album features Caitlin Smith on viola, Zacharie Bachand and Marcus Savard-Lowry on guitars, and Mathieu McConnell on bass.
+A follow-up album is currently in the works, and is set to feature an extended chamber-folk ensemble, as well as new compositions with original lyrics.

-As a side-person, Aaron is equally at home performing in Jazz, experimental and avant-garde contexts as he is in folk, Pop and Rock settings and has performed with many notable Jazz musicians across North America and Europe, including Petros Klampanis, Kristjan Randalu, Gilad Hekselman, Kevin Dean, André White, Sasha Berliner, Jean-Michel Pilc, Yesseh Furaha-Ali and Jonathan Lindhorst, as well as members of Canada’s folk and indie music scene, such as Cedric Noel, Aleksi Campagne, Shelby Trapid and Connie Kaldor.
+As a side-person, Aaron is equally at home performing in Jazz, experimental and avant-garde contexts as he is in Folk and Pop settings.
+He has performed with many notable Jazz musicians across North America and Europe, including Petros Klampanis, Kristjan Randalu, Gilad Hekselman, Kevin Dean, Sarah Rossy, André White, Sasha Berliner, Alex LeBlanc, Jean-Michel Pilc, Yesseh Furaha-Ali and Jonathan Lindhorst, as well as members of Canada’s folk and indie music scene, such as Edwin Raphael, Cedric Noel, Aleksi Campagne, Shelby Trapid, Ryan Lloyd and Connie Kaldor.

-Between September of 2021 and September of 2022 Aaron lived in Basel, Switzerland where he was a member of FocusYear, a unique year-long residency that assembles an 8-piece international ensemble that works and performs with a remarkable roster of visiting artists, under the musical direction of acclaimed Austrian guitarist Wolfgang Muthspiel.
+Between September of 2021 and 2022, Aaron lived in Basel, Switzerland where he was a member of FocusYear, a unique year-long residency that assembles an international 8-piece ensemble to work and perform with a remarkable roster of visiting artists, under the musical direction of acclaimed Austrian guitarist Wolfgang Muthspiel.
 These visiting artists include many of today's most pre-eminent Jazz musicians and composers, the likes of Aaron Parks, Lionel Loueke, Chris Cheek, Kris Davis, Larry Grenadier, Guillermo Klein, Linda May Han Oh, Jorge Rossy, Becca Stevens, and many others.
-During that year, the ensemble also released Tiny Windows, a collective album of their own compositions, under the German Neuklang label.
-Tiny Windows can be heard HERE.
+The ensemble also released a collective album, Tiny Windows, under the German Neuklang label.

 Aaron holds a Master’s degree in Jazz Performance from McGill University, where he studied with the award-winning drummer and composer John Hollenbeck.
-He also holds a Bachelor of Music in Jazz Performance from McGill and has been the recipient of a number of academic awards and accolades, most notably the Hall-Barsalo Award (2024), the Lou Williamson Jazz Award (2017), The Schulich School of Music Award for Outstanding Achievement in Performance (2017), and three Schulich School of Music Scholarships (in 2016, 2017 and 2018).
-In 2025, Aaron was awarded an Outstanding Graduate Instructor Award for his work as a course lecturer during his studies.
+He also holds a Bachelor of Music in Jazz Performance from McGill and has been the recipient of a number of academic awards and accolades, most notably the Hall-Barsalo Award (2024), the Lou Williamson Jazz Award (2017), The Schulich School of Music Award for Outstanding Achievement in Performance (2017).
+In 2025, Aaron was awarded the Outstanding Graduate Instructor Award for his work as a course lecturer.

 //